What To Put In A Wildfire “Go Bag”

 What’s The Potential Involvement Of Utility Companies In Wildfires?

-Utility companies have been linked to some of the most devastating wildfires in California’s history.
+Utility companies have been linked to some devastating wildfires in California’s history.
 Pacific Gas and Electric (PG&E), for example, has faced significant penalties for its role in multiple catastrophic fires.

 In 2021, PG&E was held responsible for the Dixie Fire, one of Northern California’s largest wildfires, and agreed to pay $45 million in penalties.
 The company was also found liable for the 2018 Camp Fire, California’s deadliest wildfire, which claimed 85 lives and destroyed over 18,000 structures in Butte County, impacting areas such as Concow, Magalia, Butte Creek Canyon, and Paradise.